pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 * [Perl implementation](http://pastebin.com/7wwe64m9)
 * [Quite well Java library](https://github.com/tavalin/orvibo-sdk)

-Last one is great but it has a lot of code for networking.
-And it isn't so hard to write Orvibo client using Netty.
-In addition you will get http interface almost for free.
+The last one is great but it has a lot of code for networking.
+And it isn’t so hard to write Orvibo client using Netty.
+In addition, you will get http interface almost for free.
 <!-- cut -->

-I will use reverse engeneered [protocol specification](https://stikonas.eu/wordpress/2015/02/24/reverse-engineering-orvibo-s20-socket/).
+I will use reverse engineered [protocol specification](https://stikonas.eu/wordpress/2015/02/24/reverse-engineering-orvibo-s20-socket/).
 It's well described.
 Complete source and examples you can find on [Github](http://github.com/pochemuto/orvibo).

 Add netty to dependencies to your build.gradle: